TKais/Travelbug/README.md

 # Travelbug
-A JavaScript module for retrieving music playlists and/or TV shows associated with a particular city, state or country
+A JavaScript module for retrieving music playlists and/or TV shows associated with a particular city, state or country.

+## Technical Details

+A JavaScript module that exposes two public methods: getPlaylists and getShows.
+Each method returns a Promise, and if they resolve with a 200 status from the server, an array of objects containing the playlists and/or TV shows is returned.

 ## Basic Usage